What is OOP? - Object-Oriented Programming Explained

 Encapsulation

-Code is now easier to read and these functions belong to that specific object and only expose the components that need to be used externally.
-Therefore, the logic within the object will be protected and not changed from outside.
+The code is easier to read because those functions belong to that specific object and only expose what needs to be used from the outside.
+The internal logic stays protected.

-- Child classes can reuse parent classes and reduce code duplication:
+- Child classes can reuse parent classes and reduce duplication:

 class engine {